Family and Medical Leave

 What is the duration and weekly rate for NJFLI benefits?

-Covered employees are eligible for up to 12 weeks of benefits during a 12-month period and are entitled to 85 percent of a their average weekly wage subject to a maximum amount.
-The maximum amount is 70 percent of the Statewide average weekly wage for all workers ($860).
-For the purposes of bonding with a newborn or adopted child, NJFLI benefits must be for a continuous period of time, unless the employer and employee mutually agree otherwise.
-For the purposes of caring for a family member with a serious health condition, NJFLI benefits may be taken on an intermittent basis as long as the employer is provided with appropriate medical certifications, 15 days prior notice (unless prior notice is not possible), and reasonable steps by the employee to accommodate the employer’s workplace operations.
+Covered employees are eligible for up to 12 consecutive weeks of benefits or up to 8 weeks of intermittent leave benefits during a 12-month period and are entitled to 85 percent of their average weekly wage subject to a maximum amount.
+The maximum amount is 70 percent of the Statewide average weekly wage for all workers ($903 in 2021).
+For the purposes of bonding with a newborn or adopted child, NJFLI benefits must be claimed on a continuous or intermittent basis before the child’s first birthday or first year of adoption.
+For the purposes of caring for a family member with a serious health condition, NJFLI benefits may be taken on an intermittent basis as long as the employer is provided with appropriate medical certifications, 15 days’ prior notice (unless prior notice is not possible), and reasonable steps by the employee to accommodate the employer’s workplace operations.

 What are an employer’s responsibilities under the NJFLI law?